CopeBrandon/Design-Patterns/Proxy/Proxy.md

 ## Experimentation
 I think I'll try creating a google map example which has a subset of image information.
 I'll simplify the concept by using substrings of content as the details that are distributed by the proxy.
 This allows for a reasonable test-case.
 ## Post Experimentation
+Seems like this design pattern is pretty simple to implement.
+I don't know if I can even think of any downsides to this pattern in essence.
+Realistically, it's just creating a segmented version of another class.
+If you didn't do that, you'd have to access the whole object in whatever that means in that moment.
+More memory usage, more access than required, etc. I guess it's a computation tax to some extent, as you have to build up the proxy.
+Thats only really a concern when you're going to end up lazy loading the rest of the subject class.

+One of the uses for this I could definitely see is when you're generating data for use in your API.
+You might want to send a truncated or specific sections of the class.